Dr. Anthony DeLuca, SUNY Old Westbury

 Dr. Matthew S. Ward is an Associate Professor at Daemen College and serves as the Director of the Daemen College Honors Program.
 Graduating with a Bachelor of Arts in Chemistry from Hiram College (with Honors), Dr. Ward earned his Ph.D. in Inorganic Chemistry from the University of Pittsburgh.
 After completing his Ph.D., Matthew accepted a Camille and Henry Dreyfus Postdoctoral Fellowship at Furman University in South Carolina.
 As a graduate of a small liberal arts college with a strong background in undergraduate research, Dr. Ward hopes to provide Daemen students the foundation to pursue goals beyond their initial expectations.
 In his role as Honors Program Director, Dr. Ward actively recruits students to apply to and complete the requirements for the Daemen College Honors Program.
 Additionally, Matthew encourages students to present their research findings at the Northeast Regional Honors Council conference.

-Nathalie Waldschmidt graduated with a bachelor’s degree in business management from Monroe College, New York in December 2017, and she now works for their Honors Program as an administrative assistant.
+Nathalie Waldschmidt graduated with a BBA in Business Management from Monroe College, New York in December 2017.
+She then worked for their Honors Program as an administrative assistant until August 2018.

-Nathalie served as student representative for the 2016 NRHC conference in Cambridge, Massachusetts and has been supporting the Executive Board as conference assistant since the summer of 2016.
+In 2016, she served as student representative for the NRHC conference in Cambridge, Massachusetts.
+Since the summer of 2016, Nathalie has been supporting the Executive Board as conference assistant.

-During her time at Monroe, Nathalie acted as president of the Honors Student Board, she was a member of the NCHC Student Affairs Committee, and she was also active as an editor for UReCA, the NCHC web journal of undergraduate research.
+During her time as a student, Nathalie acted as president of the Honors Student Board, she was a member of the NCHC Student Affairs Committee, and she was also active as an editor for UReCA, the NCHC web journal of undergraduate research.

 Her role as conference assistant includes supporting the president-elect in the planning of the upcoming conference, organizing room assignments, creating the conference program, and securing sponsorships.
 Nathalie’s email address is firstname.lastname@example.org.